TuckerTheTucker/cc-source-full/README.md

  - **Achievements**
 	 - There are 4 Achievements to Collect, there may be more in the future though.
  - **Story Mode Bops**
-	 - Boyfriend & Girlfriend Now Bop to the Music in the background, pretty sweet, right>
+	 - Boyfriend & Girlfriend Now Bop to the Music in the background, pretty sweet, right?
+ - **A bunch of Personality Loaded in**
+	 - a whole lot of love was put into this game (since this is my first mod im releasing lmao)
  - **Uhhhh...wait thats it? damnit!
 Well you get the Gist.**

 # Credits